dxw/archivist/README.md

   `skip` overrides all other arguments.

-#### Create rule exceptions

-To create an exception to the rules and prevent a channel from being archived by the bot under any circumstances, you can specify a magic string via the `NO_ARCHIVE_LABEL` environment variable.
-If you set this environment variable, if a channel has its value in the description or topic, it will be ignored.

-Bear in mind that we look for it anywhere in the description or topic, including mid-sentence and mid-word, so be sure to use some form of delimeter to avoid false positives.

 ### Activity report

 Archivist can be configured to report the actions it took.
 To enable that